-The Pro-motion transaction model [4] is a nested transaction model.
-The Pro-motion model focuses on supporting disconnected transaction processing based on the client-server architecture [7].
+The Pro-motion transaction model [6] is a nested transaction model.
+The Pro-motion model focuses on supporting disconnected transaction processing based on the client-server architecture [9].
 Mobile transactions are considered as long and nested transactions where the toplevel transaction is executed at fixed hosts, and sub transactions are executed at mobile hosts.
-The execution of sub-transactions at mobile hosts is supported by the concept of compact objects.
+The execution of sub-transactions at mobile hosts is supported by the concept of compact objects (As shown in Figure 2).